Use of this Website

 Visitors to this website should be aware that Hudson may collect information using cookies or similar technology.
 Cookies are small files that are written to visitors’ computers or mobile devices when they visit a website.
-Visitors’ browsers send the cookies back to the website every time they re-visit the website in order that it may recognize them or for record keeping purposes.
-Visitors may opt-out of receiving cookies by changing their browser settings.
+Visitors’ browsers send the cookies back to the website every time they re-visit the website in order for it to recognize them or for record-keeping purposes.
+Visitors may opt out of receiving cookies by changing their browser settings.

 Hudson reserves the right to change its policy regarding cookies and the collection of information from visitors to this website at any time without advance notice.
 Should any new policy be put into effect, Hudson will post it on this website and the new policy will apply only to information collected thereafter.

-Hudson limits the collection, disclosure and use of CPI to only what is needed to properly produce, underwrite, service and administer its insurance products and/or to fulfill legal or regulatory requirements and includes, but is not limited to:
+Hudson limits the collection, disclosure and use of CPI to only what is needed to properly produce, underwrite, service and administer its insurance products and/or to fulfill legal or regulatory requirements, which includes, but is not limited to: